MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/getSetContextualData.md

 Use the following built-in functions to get and set contextual data.

-{: .important}
-New to scripting functions?
-Please review the [Introduction](conversation-builder-scripting-functions-introduction.html).

 ### Get and set bot variable

 The **Set** Bot Variable function is used for setting a value to the botVariable so that it can be used in further code, and it returns a string.
 These variables are available throughout the entire bot.